schmidt-software/KeenWrite/docs/skins.md

 * **scene.css** --- Defines toolbar styling.
 * **markdown.css** --- Defines text editor styling.
-* **themes/theme_name.css** --- Bundled theme selected in preferences.
+* **skins/skin_name.css** --- Bundled skin selected in preferences.
 * **custom.css** --- User-defined file set in preferences.

 # Customization

-Create a custom theme as follows:
+Create a custom skin as follows:

 1. Start the application.
 1. Click **File → New** to create a new file.